Vijayawada railway division

-Vijayawada railway division is one of the four railway divisions under South Coast Railways of the Indian Railways.
-The headquarters of the division are located at Vijayawada, Andhra Pradesh, India.
+Vijayawada railway division is one of the four divisions under South Coast Railway zone (SCoR) of the Indian Railways.
+The headquarters of the division is located at Vijayawada, Andhra Pradesh, India.

 History

 It was formed as one of the eight divisions in Southern Railway on 16 May 1956.
 After the formation of South Central Railway zone, the division was integrated into it on 2 October 1966.

-On 27 February 2019, This division was announced to be integrated with South Coast Railway zone with Visakhapatnam as its headquarters.
+On 27 February 2019, this division was announced to be integrated with South Coast Railway zone with Visakhapatnam as its headquarters.

+On 1 June 2026, Vijayawada railway division became part of South Coast Railway zone.